alpyalti/Issuefy/issuefy-mvp-prd.md

 * User can sign up and log in; a user row is lazily created on first project creation; a welcome email is sent via Resend.
 * User can create a project and add competitors and keywords, within plan limits.
+* During onboarding, the user can add a competitor by entering only its website; Issuefy auto-discovers basic info and social accounts, shown for confirmation and fully editable before saving, with a manual fallback if nothing is found.
+* The user can optionally provide their company website; Issuefy auto-discovers the company's basic info and social accounts (editable), stores them on the project, and feeds the profile into the AI context.
+The company step is skippable, and the product runs on competitors and keywords only when it is skipped.
+* Competitors and keywords can be edited and removed after onboarding from project settings; the company profile can be edited, re-fetched, or removed.
 * The schema is created via migration files.
 * Issuefy discovers keyword sources via the ScraperAPI SERP endpoint (weekly cadence) and scrapes them, plus scrapes competitor URLs daily, via the standard endpoint.
 * Empty/blocked pages are filtered out.